AGAN-Labs/recycle_it/README.md

 ### Setting up workspace
 Create new Conda Env.
 Pull from Remote / Main.
+**IMPORTANT** Ensure that you are always working on a branch, not MAIN.
 Check PATH.
 If geckodriver not found, copy it to one of the directions in PATH.
 ```sh
 import sys